OpenLineage/OpenLineage/.github/ISSUE_TEMPLATE/proposal.md

 ---

 **Purpose:**
 This section gives the context of the proposal.
-It explains *why* this is needed Please describe the corresponding use cases.
+It explains *why* this is needed.
+Please describe the corresponding use cases.

 **Proposed implementation**